lbbrhzn/ocpp/docs/README.md

 home-assistant-ocpp
 ===================

-The documentation is published automatically to [readthedocs](https://home-assistant-ocpp.readthedocs.io)
+The documentation in this folder is published automatically to [readthedocs](https://home-assistant-ocpp.readthedocs.io)

 Documents
 ---------